ENCCS/julia-for-hpc/content/interfacing.rst

    - Julia have significant interfacing with *compiled* and *interpreted* languages to leverage the strengths of both languages.
    - Interfacing Julia with C and Fortran is accomplished by the ``ccall`` function.
-   - Interactions between Julia and Python are achived via the ``PyCall`` package for calling Python from Julia and through the ``PyJulia`` package for calling Julia from Python.
+   - Interactions between Julia and Python are achieved via the ``PyCall`` package for calling Python from Julia and through the ``PyJulia`` package for calling Julia from Python.